 I originally created this recipe because I wanted a thick, hearty winter stew with simple ingredients, very little prep time, and no special tools like an immersion blender or food processor so there’d be fewer dishes to wash.
 I dislike washing dishes almost as much as I love cooking, so I’m all for simple one-pot soups and stews.

 This hearty vegetarian stew is packed with chickpeas, tender chunks of sweet potatoes, and tomatoes, with spinach for some extra nutritional goodness.
 Coconut milk makes it extra creamy, and adds a little bit of healthy fat, too.

 You can eat the sweet potato chickpea stew with quinoa or rice, or serve it with a batch of your favorite naan since it’s almost curry-like.
 And top with sour cream or plain Greek yogurt if you want to make it extra delicious.
 Hope you love this one as much as I do!

 - 1 teaspoon cooking oil

 - 1 medium or large onion

-- 4 cloves garlic or 1 teaspoon garlic powder
+- 4 cloves garlic (can sub 1 tsp. garlic powder)

 - 2 teaspoons curry powder